vschwaberow/adflib/README.md

 ## License

-I decided to use the MIT license for this project.
-See the [LICENSE] (LICENSE) file for details.
+I decided to use the MIT/APACHE-2 license for this project.
+See the License files in the root of the project for details.

 ## Acknowledgments